-At the north end of the trail, parking can be found in Angelica Creek Park on Route 10 (Morgantown Road) and Saint Bernardine Street in Reading.
-At the south end of the trail, you can park at the KenGrill Recreation Center (730 High Boulevard, Kenhorst).
+At the south end of the trail, you can park at the KenGrill Recreation Center (730 High Boulevard, Reading).

 Its been 5 years since we last did this trail and not much has changed.
 Starting at the Brentwood parking lot the trail descends on a paved surface that has many stones, up to 2" to 3" in size, from a road running parallel to the trail, making the decent less fun and more stressful.
 The trail turns right at the bottom of the hill and becomes a wide path covered with fine stone.
 It doesn't last long and soon the trail surface is a mix of mid size stone and gravel.
 The trail improves for a short time near the education building but not for long.
 There are several intersections that are not marked as which way to turn and the trail, while paved, is in need of repair.
 After crossing a road and climbing a short but quite steep hill the trail resembles more a mountain bike trail, little more than a dirt single track.
 After a short (a block or 2) on road the trail again is more like a mountain bike trail.
 Just before it reached the end there was a 12 inch rock in the middle of a narrow section of trail.
 The only reason for giving the 2 star rating is the pleasant scenery along most of the trail.